kaievns/the-log/posts/lead/on-culture-and-belonging.md

 the need to care for people might work against the company's best interests because they might repel otherwise valuable members of the team.

-And finally, there is also a tendency among leadership to implement values in a rather passive aggressive way.
-They define them on paper, and then leave the enforcement to KPIs and annual reviews.

 There is a better way to think about culture.
-In military they have a good saying for that: _culture is what you tolerate_.
+In military they have a good saying about that: _culture is what you tolerate_.
 And I think that is a smarter approach to the problem, because it turns it upside down.

 What you really need to do as a leader is to be _consistently intolerable_